tomaszkubacki/kafka_redis_store/docs/kafka_streams_tutorial.md

     click KStream callback "Kafka streams in app memory" classDef someclass fill: #0000ff, color: white
 ```

-## Kafka Streams artifacts

-KStreams is a stream of data in created in the app

-### KStreams
+### Basic concepts

+To understand Kafka streams it's necessary to become familiar with a few concepts.
+The most important among them are: **KStream** and **KTable**.

+#### KStream

 > KStream definition
-: is an abstraction of partitioned record stream, in which data is represented using insert semantics
+: KStream is an abstraction of partitioned record stream, in which data is represented using insert semantics
 > i.e. each record is independent of other events

 As a developer you can consider KStream as never ending (unbound) event log,